HypothesisWorks/hypothesis/docs/quickstart.rst

 functions.

-The invariant one tends to try when you've got this sort of encoding / decoding is that if you encode something and then decode it you get the same value back.
+The invariant one tends to try when you've got this sort of encoding / decoding is that if you encode something and then decode it then you get the same value back.

 Lets see how you'd do that with Hypothesis: